 For all students, the following courses are required:

-Both of the following (preferably during the first two semesters of attendance):
+Required (preferably in the first semester of attendance):

 - PSY 500 - Design and Analysis in Psychology

 At least one of the following:

 - PSY 505 - Contemporary Theories in Motivation